-Name of Director De tails Zhang Wei Jeffrey Ong Shen Chieh Jiang Nan e.
+Name of Director Det ails Wong Chee Meng Lawrence C. Whether there is any unsatisfied judgment against him?
+No d.
+Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
+No e.
 Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such breach?
-No No No f.
+No f.
 Whether at any time during the last 10 years, judgment has been entered against him in any civil proceedings in Singapore or elsewhere involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or a finding of fraud, misrepresentation or dishonesty on his part, or he has been the subject of any civil proceedings (including any pending civil proceedings of which he is aware) involving an allegation of fraud, misrepresentation or dishonesty on his part?
-No The state of th No No g.
+No g.
 Whether he has ever been convicted in Singapore or elsewhere of any offence in connection with the formation or management of any entity or business trust?
-No No No
+No h.

-Name of Director De tails Zhang Wei Jeffrey Ong Shen Chieh Jiang Nan h.
 Whether he has ever been disqualified from acting as a director or an equivalent person of any entity (including the trustee of a business trust), or from taking part directly or indirectly in the management of any entity or business trust?
-No No No i.
+No

+Name of Director Details Wong Chee Meng Lawrence i.
 Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity?
-No No No j.
-Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of:- i. any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or No Yes.
-Mr Ong is a Non-Executive and Independent Director of Elec & Eltek International Company Limited and in June 2020, the company was charged for a failure in or late filing of return of changes of company secretary, directors or authorised representatives of registered non-Hong Kong company under sections 791(2)(b) or 791(2)(c) of the Companies Ordinance.
-The fine amount was HKD18,000.
-To the best of Mr Ong's knowledge, there was no investigation or action brought against him in relation to the aforementioned regulatory breaches.
-No ii. any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No No

-Name of Director Details Zhang Wei Jeffrey Ong Shen Chieh Jiang Nan iii. any business trus which has beer investigated for o breach of any law o regulatory requiremen governing busines trusts in Singapore o elsewhere; or No No No iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust?
-No No No k.
+No j.
+Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of:- i. any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or No ii. any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No iii. any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, No in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? k.
 Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
-No Yes.
-In 1996, Mr Ong was indicted by the Singapore Armed Forces while serving national service in Singapore.
-As far as Mr Ong is aware, the indictment was made pursuant to Section 19 of the Singapore Armed Forces Act (Chapter 295) of Singapore for insubordinate behavior.
-As a consequence of the indictment, Mr Ong was imposed detention for a period of 10 days.
-No further action was taken against Mr Ong for this matter, and Mr Ong completed his national service in January 1997.

-Name of Director Details Zhang Wei Jeffrey Ong Shen Chieh Jiang Nan Information required Disclosure applicable to the ap Information required Disclosure applicable to the appointment of Director only.
-Any prior experience as a director of an issuer listed on the Exchange?
-Yes Yes Prior to Ms. Jiang's appointment on 1 October 2020, she has no prior experience as a director of a listed issuer on the Exchange.
+No Any prior experience as a director of an issuer listed on the Exchange?
+Not applicable for re-election of Director.
 If yes, please provide details of prior experience.
-Mr Zhang has been a director of the Company since 2 September 2015.
-Mr Ong has been a director of the Company since 8 December 2015.
-1 '' f no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Not applicable.
-Mr Jiang has attentity Director Programme - Coconducted by SID ( to LED 4), the mane for first-time director listed companies, by the Exchange.
+If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
+Not applicable.